Choral Scholars

 We are looking for sociable, helpful, proactive singers with a professional attitude.

-Please email a CV and recording to chair@islingtonchoralsociety.co.uk
+Please email a CV and recording by Friday 3 July to Kim Randall: chair@islingtonchoralsociety.co.uk

 Our Current Choral Scholars